Online Classes vs Classroom Learning: Which Is Best for Corrosion Professionals?

 Why attend this course?

-These ICorr courses and examination are in compliance with ISO 15257:2017 and are suitable for candidates with or without experience in cathodic protection, but note that full certification to this level requires a minimum duration of one year’s approved experience, an examination pass and a subsequent application and assessment by the ICorr Professional Assessment Committee.
-The courses are also suitable for those who merely require an appreciation of the protection of reinforced concrete structures without pursuing certification in accordance with ISO 15257.
+The course and examination are in compliance with ISO 15257:2017 and are suitable for candidates with or without experience in cathodic protection.
+Please note that full certification to the level requires a minimum duration of 1 year’s approved experience.
+The course is also suitable for those who merely require an appreciation of Cathodic Protection of Buried Applications (underground and immersed metallic structures) without pursuing certification.

 Course Content